MPH Program Director

 • Contribute to department, college, and university shared governance through committee membership;

 • Develop and maintain a line of scholarly research.

-• Applicable public health practice experience, with a minimum of 5 years working in community health, health education, and/or health policy;
+• Significant experience in applicable public health experience working in community health, health promotion, and/or health policy;

-• Knowledge and experience in the process of accreditation of public health programs;
+• Knowledge and experience in the process of CEPH-accreditation of public health programs;

 • Demonstrated leadership in the public health field at the local, state, or national levels;

-• Access to national, regional, state and/or local partnerships and resources that enhance the MPH program and integrate it within agencies, initiatives, and programs;
+• Engagement with national, regional, state and/or local partnerships that will enhance the MPH program;

 • Ability to work in a team environment with academic faculty and public health and/or community practitioners;